mhossen2022/azure-synapse-labs/steps/02_data-ingestion-and-transformation-using-synapse-spark/documentation.md

  - NoaaIsdWeather

-## Access data on Azure Data Lake Storage Gen2 (ADLS Gen2) with Synapse Spark
+## Exercise 1 : Access data on Azure Data Lake Storage Gen2 (ADLS Gen2) with Synapse Spark

 Azure Data Lake Storage Gen2 (ADLS Gen2) is used as the storage account associated with a Synapse workspace.
 A synapse workspace can have a default ADLS Gen2 storage account and additional linked storage accounts.
 You can access data on ADLS Gen2 with Synapse Spark via the following URL: